cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/ansible_cloudmesh.txt

 .. tip:: approximate time 45 minutes

 In this tutorial, we are going to write a basic playbook of Ansible software.
-Keep in mind that ``ansible`` is a main program and ``playbook`` is a template that you would like to use.
+Keep in mind that ``Ansible`` is a main program and ``playbook`` is a template that you would like to use.
 You may have several playbooks in your Ansible.

-First playbook for Mongodb Installation
+First playbook for MongoDB Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a first example, we are going to write a playbook which installs mongodb
+As a first example, we are going to write a playbook which installs MongoDB
 server.
 It includes the following tasks:

 * Import the public key used by the package management system